awslabs/aws-deployment-framework/docs/user-guide.md

 ### Parameter Injection

-Parameter injection solves problems that occur with Cross Account parameter access.
+Parameter injection solves problems that occur with cross-account parameter access.
 This concept allows the resolution of values directly from SSM Parameter Store within the Deployment account into Parameter files (eg `global.json`, `account-name.json`) and also importing of output values from CloudFormation